Why is a valid will important?

 Testamentary Trusts (Trust Mortis Causa)

 A Trust can be established in your will, in order for the Trustees of the Trust administer estate assets on behalf the nominated beneficiaries.
-Some reasons why client prefer to establish a testamentary trust in their will:
+Some reasons why clients prefer to establish a testamentary trust in their will include:

-To make provision for maintenance of any minor beneficiaries.
+To make provision for maintenance for any minor beneficiaries.

-To ensure that minor’s inheritance’s is secured until a certain age, as stipulated in the will.
+To ensure that minors’ inheritances are secured until a certain age, as stipulated in the will.

 Cost & Procedure for drafting of a simple will:

-Complete and return the application form, together with proof of payment, use your surname as reference.
+Complete and return the application form, together with proof of payment, using your surname as reference.

-We will draft your last will and testament; send the draft to you for approval, after approval the original will be sent to your preferred address.
+We will draft your last will and testament and send the draft to you for approval; after approval the original will be sent to your preferred address.